IBM/car-auction-network-fabric-node-sdk/README.md

 Then, click on `Launch`, after your network is created.
-All commands in this tutorial that are outside of your editor will be in this newly created network.
-I will refer to it as "IBM Blockchain Starter Plan" from now on.
+All commands in this tutorial that are outside of your editor will be in this newly created network. <b>I will refer to it as "IBM Blockchain Starter Plan" from now on.</b>